What should you know in choosing your emergency contact when you’re out boating or having other adventures?

 - Knowledgeable about who to contact — appropriate search and rescue, family, medical personnel

 - Good communications capabilities as appropriate for the area (generally, this means a cell phone with plenty of minutes and good coverage) should there be an emergency

 Basically, you want someone who will take appropriate action, without overreacting or failing to respond.
 And you have to give them information as to your boat, your safety gear, your experience, your family, any emergency evacuation insurance or programs you have, your medical conditions and so on.

 Always ask someone before naming them as your emergency contact.

-EPIRB.
 Your EPIRB registation is valid for two years and requires you to name two emergency contacts.
-They should be people who are not on the boat and not living together (if they are living together, chances are good that if one is unavailable due to being on vacation with no cell coverage, the other one will be also).
+These emergency contacts should be people who are not on the boat and not living together.
+If they are living together, chances are good that if one is unavailable due to being on vacation with no cell coverage, the other one will be also.

 My suggestion is to have a former cruiser as your EPIRB contact, as they will (hopefully) be in one location to be contacted and will also understand the information needed about your boat and understand what the S&R authorities are saying.
 While you can amend your registration to name new emergency contacts, most of us don’t until we re-register so it’s good to name someone who you think will be available for the whole two-year program.
 People who travel a lot themselves or have a lot of change in their lives are not good candidates.

 Choosing Who To Give Your Float Plan To

 Before any trip, you should give a float plan to someone who will alert search and rescue if you don’t report in at an agreed-upon time.
 Read more about Float Plans — this also includes a link to download a form from the Coast Guard.

 Your float plan contact is, basically, a one-time commitment (although you might use the same person several times).
 The responsibility lasts only as long as the present leg of the voyage.